How to Gauge Just How Much Coverage You Need

 In 48 of 50 states (New Hampshire and Virginia being exceptions), drivers are required to have a certain amount of coverage – known as minimum liability insurance – to legally drive a car.1 However, according to Bob Passmore, assistant vice president of personal lines policy at Property Casualty Insurers Association of America (PCI), most drivers should get more coverage than the minimum requirement.

-Ben Mellino, senior assistant vice president at Amica Mutual, suggests the same.
+Ben Mellino, Managing Vice President at Amica, suggests the same.
 “We recommend a minimum of $300,000 for adequate coverage in the event of a loss to provide protection of current and future assets,” Mellino says.
 To figure out the amount of coverage you need, you’ll want to consider what assets you have to protect – like homes and other valuable possessions – and how much you can reasonably afford each month in insurance payments.

 “We recommend a minimum of $300,000 for adequate coverage in the event of a loss to provide protection of current and future assets.” – Ben Mellino, Amica